 This is the web page for the Irish National RDA Node.
-We are delighted that the National Library of Ireland is the Irish National RDA Node, which means that the National Library of Ireland is responsible for the support and promotion of RDA activities in Ireland.
-Please visit www.nli.ie to learn more about the National Library of Ireland.
+The Digital Repository of Ireland (DRI) is responsible for the support and promotion of RDA activities in Ireland.
+Please visit www.dri.ie to learn more about the Digital Repository of Ireland's support for Research Data Management, the FAIR Principles and Open Science in Ireland.

-We co-organised the third RDA Plenary meeting in Dublin in 2014, and continue to promote RDA in Ireland and also abroad.
-This working area connects researchers working with research data in Ireland, and enables them to interconnect with broader RDA activities through e.g. RDA Working and Interest Groups.
-We are happy to engage with researchers, research communities and private sector actors, regarding getting involved in RDA, and testing and adopting RDA outputs and recommendations.
-We have a particular focus on library, archives and digital humanities activities.
+This web page connects researchers working with research data in Ireland, and enables them to interconnect with broader RDA activities through RDA Working Groups (WGs), Interest Groups (IGs) and Communities of Practice (CoPs).
+We are happy to engage with researchers, research communities and the private sector regarding getting involved in RDA, and testing and adopting RDA outputs and recommendations.
+We have a particular focus on cultural heritage, humanities and social science data.

 Feel free to register by clicking on the 'Join' link on the right and share your own updates via posts to the mailing list or group calendar.